Showing posts with label phone. Show all posts

 My first attempt at mounting the radio was on my rear bag.

-I stuck the PTT button on the left grip.
+I stuck the PTT button on the left grip at first.

 This radio is a 5 Watt unit which is not something you want too close to electronics or your body really.
 I don't really need to see or touch the radio when riding since I have the PYY button and the mic and speakers use the helmet intercom system.
 I set the channel and volume and forget it.
 I decided to clip it into my rear pack, as far from me as I can.
 I zip the pack on the clip which retains it very well.
 The radio is waterproof so no worries there.